forseti-security/forseti-security/_docs/configure/explain/index.md

 the progress by looking at the deployment log at /tmp/deployment.log.
 ## Running the client

-The IAM Explain client uses hierarchical command parsing.
+The Explain client uses hierarchical command parsing.
 At the top level, commands divide into "explainer" and "playground".

 ### Setting up an explain model